The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Trace of the Limiting Operator

-for $R$ sufficiently small (more precisely, so small that $g_R^{(1)}$ vanishes in neighborhoods around $0$ and $1$; note that the integrand is supported in $[z-R,z+R]$ and bounded uniformly in~$R$).
-These estimates show that~$\lim_{R \rightarrow 0} U(1;g-g_R^{(2)}) = 0$ in the case that $z$ is neither $0$ nor $1$.
-It remains to consider the cases $z=0$ and $z=1$:\footnote{Interestingly, these are the two points where the function~$\eta$ is singular; therefore this step is crucial for us.} \begin{itemize} \item[(a)] Case~$z=0$: First note that
+for some~$C_6 >0$ independent of~$R$ provided that~$R$ is sufficiently small (more precisely, so small that~$g_R^{(1)}$ vanishes in neighborhoods around~$0$ and~$1$; note that the integrand is supported in~$[z-R,z+R]$ and bounded uniformly in~$R$).
+These estimates show that~$\lim_{R \rightarrow 0} U(1;g-g_R^{(2)}) = 0$ in the case that~$z$ is neither~$0$ nor~$1$.
+In the remaining cases where~$z$ is either~$0$ or~$1$ we can apply Lemma~\ref{lem:contU(1;g)}, which also yields due to~\eqref{est:blUni},